 This proved not so easy.
 One and a half days later we still had no insurance.
 We had five phones ( including our Skype ) on the go.
 The service from these Insurance agents was nothing short of shocking!
 One person told me if I didn’t want to wait, to go elsewhere.
 Guess what I did?
 I went elsewhere!!!

 It is not easy to get an insurance cover for a vehicle as a foreigner and take it to the continent.
 We did learn it would have been even worse if we had bought an LHD or modified vehicle, so it may have worked out better.

 Thanks to a travel Facebook group, someone came to the rescue and provided me with email and phone numbers for an insurance company that did eventually help us.
 They are called Down Under.
 So we finally had insurance for The Continent.
 They also give 6 or 12-months policies and allow you to take the vehicle out of England for more than 3 months.
 They also allow you to drive in many European countries other insurance policies don’t.

-But you will need a registered address in UK.
+But you will need a registered address in the UK.